-SICTIC is overseen by several Board Members, all experienced business who are actively involved in developing Swiss Entrepreneurial Ecosystem by participating in industry events, mentoring startups and supporting organisations, and bringing their experience to help build successful companies.
+SICTIC is overseen by several pro-bono Board Members, who are actively involved in the ecosystem by participating in industry events, mentoring startups and supporting organisations, and bringing their experience to help build successful companies.

 Dr. Thomas Dübendorfer